 - a DNA template

 Biologists start with RNA.
-It is responsible to locate the spot in the cell nucleus where the edit needs to occur.
+It is responsible for locating the spot in the cell nucleus where the edit needs to occur.
 The Cas9 enzyme is linked to the RNA guide, which goes through the sequence of DNA letters in the genome looking for a match.
 When the matching target sequence is located, the Cas9 enzyme splices the target DNA.
 This triggers the cell to try and repair the sequence with any DNA that is available.
 Hence, we inject the DNA material alongside the RNA sequence and Cas9 enzyme so that the cell can use the new DNA sequence to repair the cut.
-However, in absence of additional DNA material, the cell will repair by joining the cut ends.
+However, in the absence of additional DNA material, the cell will repair by joining the cut ends.

 6 Healthcare Verticals Gene-editing tool CRISPR Could Disrupt

 Here are the six healthcare verticals that could fundamentally change with CRISPR application